She110ck/dotfiles/README.md

 There is only one tool- `gxkb` which is defines active keyboard layout and shows on tray (still non cli option).
 And guess what?
 Country flags are missing.

+### Ctrl+Shift+C issue
+You know that, you faced it.
+Chrome opens devtools when you trying to copy something.
+There's no native way to disable.
+Only via extension.
+I set up it to something without affect via `chrome://extensions/shortcuts`.
+Or you can use extension to "fix" it.

 ### Bluetooth
 I had a bluetooth issue when tired to connect my headphones.